Ten Steps to a successful Eagle Project

 When you and your Project Coach are satisfied that your proposal is ready, go on to step 4.

 TomTom’s tip: everything that you write in the proposal is important but pay particular attention to safety and how you plan to manage anything that may present a safety risk.

-- Submit your Project Proposal to the District Eagle Committee Email your workbook to the Shakori District Eagle Committee Chair.
+- Submit your Project Proposal to the District Eagle Committee Email your workbook to the Shakori District Eagle Committee Chair at ShakiriEagleChair-at-gmail-dot-com.
 (If you can’t conveniently email, contact the Eagle Committee chair to make alternative arrangements.)
-The Eagle Committee Chair will advise you of any changes or additions required in your proposal – including if you need to complete a Fundraising Application (p 17) or a Tour Plan.
+Copy your Coach, Scoutmaster or a parent on this and subsequent communications.
+The Eagle Committee Chair will advise you of any changes or additions required in your proposal – including if you need to complete a Fundraising Application (Fundraising Application Pages A & B).

 - Meet with the Eagle Committee Chair You and your Project Coach meet with the Eagle Committee Chair to review your progress toward Eagle, and get the district approval signature for your Project Proposal.

 TomTom’s Tip: Be ready to have the District Eagle Committee Chair to sign off your fundraising plan at the same time that you have them sign off your project proposal.
 This will save you time and a journey and let’s you get started on your fundraising!